Table of Contents

 News and Resources

-- What You Need to Know About Coronavirus and HIV (TheBody; includes video): Comprehensive collection of frequently asked questions, basic facts, and practical advice, plus a video conversation with David Malebranche, M.D., an internal medicine physician and HIV sexual health expert.
+- COVID-19 and HIV: What You Need to Know (TheBody; includes video): Comprehensive collection of frequently asked questions, basic facts, and practical advice, plus a video conversation with David Malebranche, M.D., an internal medicine physician and HIV sexual health expert.

 - Addressing a Crisis Within a Crisis: Intimate Partner Violence, HIV, and COVID-19 (Positive Women's Network - USA): In partnership with National Network to End Domestic Violence, the largest U.S. advocacy network of women and people of trans experience living with HIV has produced and curated some resources for women living with HIV experiencing intimate partner violence (or coping with the trauma of past IPV), and for HIV and IPV service providers.